TaleLearnCode/DesignDevelopServerlessEventDrivenMicroserviceSolution/Workshop/GuidedWalkthough/12-StartPicingOrder.md

-# 12 - Order Fulfillment
+# 12 - Start Picking Order

 ## User Story
 When the Shipping services receives an Inventory Reserved message, the order is picked for shipment.